 - the total mileage you drove in the tax year for business, commuting, and personal driving other than commuting

-- first and last odometer reading of the year (recording them monthly is recommended)
+- first and last odometer readings of the year (recording them monthly is recommended)

 - the dates of your business trips

-- your starting point and your destination of each trip
+- your starting point and your destination for each trip

 - the name of your business client you’ve visited

 - the address of the business client you’ve visited

 - the mileage you’ve driven between your business clients, one by one

 - the daily total mileage you drove